anon-blue/anon.blue/README.txt

                      s                               sss      s
   ss                sss        sss              ss
  sss
+                                                                         II I  I
-                                                     I    I       I    I     II I  I                                                  I
+                    I    I       I    I               I
                                    I                   YO    I   II
           I         I                YOU ARE RA          Y     I
-I I                  YI     IF YOU ARE SEEING THIS GO REPORT IT TO THE LOCAL CP
+I I                  YI     IF YOU ARE SEEING THIS GO REPORT IT TO THE LOCAL CPC BRANCH